-The SandBalls lads meanwhile ended up 7th in the men's Plate competition after losing all of their group matches and knock-out games, including a 0-2 play-off over Birmingham's Beach Brummies.
+The SandBalls lads meanwhile ended up 7th in the men's Plate competition after losing all of their group matches and knock-out games, including a 0-2 play-off loss to a Resting Beach Face team featuring Bristol and former Vikings player Sam Turner, but they eventually got a 2-0 win in their 7th/8th place decider over Birmingham's Beach Brummies.
 In the men's Cup competition, former Newcastle and Sunderland player Wiktor Laczny's Polish Hussars team finished runners-up to London Beach Handball.